 - Add 3 cups of the corn kernels to the skillet along with about 1/4 cup water.
 Cover and cook until the corn is just tender-crisp, about 3 minutes.

 - Transfer the onion, garlic, and corn mixture to a blender along with the tomatoes (make sure to reserve 1 cup of them).
-Add about 1 cup water and blend until smooth.
+Add the plant-based milk or water and blend until smooth.

 - Transfer the puree to a serving container.
+Adjust the consistency with more plant-based milk or water, if too thick.
 Stir in the lemon juice and season with salt and pepper.

 - Cover and refrigerate the puree for several hours or until chilled to your liking, at least 2 hours.
-The soup will likely thicken; add a little more water if need be to give it a medium-thick consistency.
 Add more lemon juice if you’d like, and taste for salt and pepper.

 - Just before serving, combine the reserved corn kernels, reserved cherry tomatoes, red cherry tomatoes, and fresh herbs in a small bowl.
 Add any of the optional garnish ingredients being used and toss together.